dhis2/developer-portal/docs/guides/translation-support.md

 ![](./assets/es-po-file.png)

-5. In the `.po` file, type your translation in the `msgstr` string:
+5. In the `.po` file, type your translations in the `msgstr` strings:

 ```md
 msgid "Hello world!"
 msgstr "Hola el mundo!"
 ```

 6. Run `yarn start` or `yarn build` to rebuild your application.
-The translation has been added to the `./src/locales/en/translations.json` and a new `./src/locales/{your_new_locale}/translations.json` file has been created.
+This automatically adds the translations to the `./src/locales/en/translations.json` and creates a new `./src/locales/{your_new_locale}/translations.json` localization file.

 ## Extract translation strings